Successful PPC campaigns hinge on strategic management — from a meticulous buildout to recurring optimizations. Here’s how to do it right.

-As we outlined above, PPC management involves tracking, iterating, and optimizing paid search campaigns.
+As we outlined above, PPC management involves tracking, iterating, and optimizing online advertising campaigns.
 Search engine optimization (SEO) management involves using similar tactics to keep track of and improve your brand’s visibility in organic search results.

 When used well together, both PPC and SEO management bolster your online presence to generate more brand awareness, lead quality, click-through rate (CTR), and, hopefully, conversions.

 Furthermore, one method can give you actionable insights to help iterate and improve on another.
 If you discover you’re not ranking well organically for a certain keyword, for example, you can add that keyword to your PPC campaign and rank for it faster.
 We’ll dig into this a little bit more below.